Miranda Lambert Rocks Fishnet Stockings And Lacy Black Bra In Drool-Worthy New Photo

 Miranda Lambert’s latest Instagram share is getting a ton of attention from her legion of fans.

 The country music superstar has been busy promoting her music over the past few weeks on social media and luckily for fans, she has been sharing plenty of photos on her feed as well.
-In the most recent video that was shared with her 3.6 million followers, Lambert is promoting her song “Mess With My Head,” which she says is unlike anything she’s ever done before because it has a little bit of a rock edge to it.
+In the most recent video that was shared with her 3.6 million followers, Lambert promoted her song “Mess With My Head,” which she said is unlike anything she’s ever done before because it has a little bit of a rock edge to it.

-In the stunning new post, Lambert lies on the ground on a black and white rug with a swirl pattern.
-She wears her long, blonde tresses down and at her side along with a face full of makeup that comes complete with eyeliner, mascara, blush, and lipgloss.
-Her gorgeous figure is also on display in the photo in a shiny gold top that shows off a hint of her lacy black bra.
+In the stunning new post, Lambert lay on the ground on a black-and-white rug with a swirl pattern.
+She wore her long, blonde tresses down and at her side along with a face full of makeup, which came complete with eyeliner, mascara, blush and lipgloss.
+Her gorgeous figure was also on display in the photo in a shiny gold top, which showed off a hint of her lacy, black bra.

-She pairs the top with tiny black pants while covering her beautiful and toned legs with a pair of fishnet stockings.
-Over the NSFW top, Lambert dons a checkered jacket and completes the look with a little bit of jewelry as well as a pair of sexy orange cowboy boots with fringe.
-The video is also set to the music from her new track.
+She paired the top with tiny black pants while covering her beautiful and toned legs with a pair of fishnet stockings.
+Over the NSFW top, Lambert donned a checkered jacket and completed the look with a little bit of jewelry as well as a pair of sexy orange cowboy boots with fringe.
+The video was set to the music from her new track.

 View this post on Instagram